Vegan Jackfruit and Shiitake Meatballs

 Quickly mix the dipping sauce:

 - Combine the warm water and sugar together.
 The warm water will help the sugar dissolve.
-Next, add the sesame oil, rice vinegar, soy sauce, red pepper flakes and chives.
+Next, add the sesame oil, rice vinegar, soy sauce, salt, red pepper flakes and chives.
 Stir until well combined.

 - Once the meatballs are nice and hot, top with scallions and sesame seeds.
 Serve with the dipping sauce and enjoy!